 Failing to pay your staff the correct amount from April could lead to hefty fines and potential reputational damage so now is the time to triple check that you are ready.
 So what can you do?

 Firstly, check your records of employee dates of birth are up to date, as well as agreed dates for maternity/paternity leave.
 This will not only ensure you know exactly how many people will be affected but it will also enable you to calculate how much your wage bill will be increasing each month and manage your budget accordingly.

 Then check your payroll system can accurately calculate the new rates, especially those linked to age.
-If this is the case, it should be straightforward to switch over to the new rates from April.
-If the payroll system isn’t up to the job, it may be worth investing in a new system – the fines for non-compliance could be a lot more expensive long term!
+If the payroll system isn’t up to the job, it may be worth investing in a new system from April – the fines for non-compliance could be a lot more expensive long term!

 Your update to staff should also include details about how they can make a complaint if they believe they are not being paid correctly.
 Also, update your contracts, policies and procedures to reflect the new rates of pay.

 Finally, budget for the cost of any additional pay and factor in the extra admin time.
 This last point may be the toughest one as businesses and consumers alike feel the impact of the tough economic climate.
 So, what do you do if that budget is not easily available?

 Fortunately, there are a number of resources available to help.
 Employers may be able to take advantage of government grants and financial support if necessary.

 After all, paying your employees incorrectly can be a costly mistake.
 If HMRC discovers you haven’t given your staff their deserved wages, not only will you have to pay the full amount owed plus interest – but also face an extra fine of up to double that sum!
 Don’t take any chances – make sure those on your payroll are getting paid fairly and correctly – or it might sting later down the line.